Dutch Oven Daddy

 • Add More Seasonings.
 Try experimenting with different herbs or spices such as cumin!

 • Swap the Meats.
-This dish works equally well with chorizo, breakfast sausage, or Italian sausage instead.
+In fact, this dish works equally well with chorizo, breakfast sausage, or Italian sausage instead.
 You can even use ground beef and serve this sweet potato hash for an easy lunch or dinner.

 • Vegetarian.
 Skip the bacon and cook the onions in a bit of olive oil or other vegetable oil.

 • Add More Vegetables.
-Cooked sliced mushrooms or bell peppers with the onions or you can stir in some spinach or kale to wilt just before you add the eggs.
+For instance, cook sliced mushrooms or bell peppers with the onions, or stir in some spinach or kale to wilt just before you add the eggs.

 How to Make Sweet Potato Hash

-Here’s everything you need to know to make this sweet potato hash recipe.
-Gather all your ingredients, your Dutch oven, and let’s get started.
-This dish goes together in a flash.
+Here's everything you need to know to make this sweet potato hash recipe.
+Gather all your ingredients, your cast iron skillet, and let's get started.
+Overall, this dish goes together in a flash.

 Step 1: Cook the bacon.
-Add your chopped bacon to your skillet and cook until crispy.
+Place your chopped bacon in the skillet and cook until crispy.

 Step 2: Add the onion.
-Add the onion to the skillet and cook until they’re softened.
+Toss the onion into the skillet and cook until softened.

 Step 3: Add the sweet potatoes.
-Add the cooked sweet potatoes and cook for about five minutes to warm up the potatoes.
+Toss in the cooked sweet potatoes and cook for about five minutes until warmed through.

 Step 4: Add the spices.
-Add brown sugar, granulated garlic, salt, pepper, and paprika
+Sprinkle in the brown sugar, granulated garlic, salt, pepper, and paprika.

 Step 5: Add the eggs.
 Make little spaces in the skillet and crack an egg into each one.

 Step 6: Cook.
 Cover and continue to cook until desired doneness.
-About 5-7 minutes for eggs that are still runny.
+About 5 to 7 minutes for eggs that are still runny.
 Enjoy with some easy homemade popovers.

 Serving Suggestions

 These breakfast sweet potatoes make a terrific brunch or breakfast dish.
-It’s really meant to be hearty enough to stand on its own.
-For a weekday breakfast enjoy it with a smoothie or some fresh fruit.
+In fact, it's hearty enough to stand on its own.
+On a weekday, enjoy it with a smoothie or some fresh fruit.

-For a weekend brunch or breakfast I love to give people options and serve it up with my zucchini potato waffle or some homemade popovers.
-For something sweet, I always reach for these jam filled ebelskivers or these sweet cherry rolls.
+For a weekend brunch or breakfast, I love to give people options and serve it up with my zucchini potato waffles or some homemade popovers.
+When you want something sweet, I always reach for these jam-filled ebelskivers or these sweet cherry rolls.

-Serve this up for lunch or dinner too!
-It’s great paired with a simple salad or vegetable side dish like this roasted asparagus or some creamy coleslaw.
+You can also serve this up for lunch or dinner!
+It's great paired with a simple salad or vegetable side dish like this roasted asparagus or some creamy coleslaw.

 Skip the eggs and serve this as a sweet potato side dish for your favorite meaty mains!